Wassmd/LoadingView/README.md

      loadingView.hide()

-Add constraints in main view or you can place in center by calling
+Add constraints in your View Controller to place is in center or wherever you want

- `loadingView.placeInCenter(of: view)`

 MIT License